tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 ## Installing Boomcatch

 Now that Boomerang is sending requests to `/beacon`, we need to set up Boomcatch to receive those requests.
-Boomcatch is a interprets a request URL and converts the data into the StatsD metric format to pass along to DogstatsD.
+Boomcatch interprets a request URL and converts the data into the StatsD metric format to pass along to DogstatsD.
 It takes the raw data passed as `GET` variables shown above and translates it in into metrics data.
 I like to use Boomcatch for this because it was built by the maintainers of Boomerang for the sole purpose of processing Boomerang beacon requests for StatsD.
-Conceptually, this is simple software; however, it's a tedious application to write and happy to use something that just works.
+Conceptually, this is simple software; however, it's a tedious application to write and I am happy to use something that just works.
 Boomcatch has properly handled all of the Boomerang plugin data that I've thrown at it.

 Boomcatch is highly customizable, but most importantly allows you to specify the following:

-1. Validators: checks that will either allow a request to proceed or exit
+1. *Validators*: checks that will either allow a request to proceed or exit
-1. Filters: remove unnecessary pieces of data
+1. *Filters*: remove unnecessary pieces of data
-1. Mappers: converts data from one format to another
+1. *Mappers*: converts data from one format to another
-1. Forwarders: sends the mapped data to another service to be further processed
+1. *Forwarders*: sends the mapped data to another service to be further processed

 These four processes allow a developer to customize the data for the 3rd component's needs.
 Fortunately, all of the processes are automatically handled via Boomcatch when using Boomerang and its plugins.
 If you develop your own Boomerang plugin, you would need to write components for Boomcatch to handle that new data.